-Douglas Dillon Award
+The Douglas Dillon Book Award

 for Books of Distinction on the Practice of American Diplomacy

-The deadline for submission of nominations for each year’s award is usually by August.
-A committee of Academy members reviews nominated books and determines the winner, with concurrence by the Academy’s Board of Directors.
-The award for the winning entry includes a cash prize of $5,000.
-The awards are presented at the Academy’s Annual Awards Luncheon ceremony in the Benjamin Franklin Room at the US Department of State in the late fall/early winter.
+Since 1995, the American Academy of Diplomacy has celebrated distinguished writing about US diplomatic efforts and achievements with an annual award.
+A committee of Academy members review nominated books and determine the winner, with concurrence by the Academy’s Board of Directors.
+The award for the winning entry in 2023 includes a cash prize of $5,000.
+The awards are customarily presented at the Academy’s Annual Awards Luncheon ceremony in the Benjamin Franklin Room at the US Department of State in the late fall/early winter.

 For any questions or to be added to our distribution list of publishers, please contact [email protected].